-rauua ic cicuit will be graded as follows.

 A+ Distinguished 4.00 quality pts.

-Α Superior 4.00 quality pts.
+A Superior 4.00 quality pts.

 A- 3.67 quality pts.

 B+ Very Good 3.33 quality pts.

 В Good 3.00 quality pts.

-Quality of work required o f all degree candidates
+Quality of work required of f all degree candidates

 B- 2.67 quality pts.

-omewh hat below the quali ity of work required of
+Somewhat below the quality of work required of degree candidates

-leoree c andidates

-2.33 quality pts.
+C+ 2.33 quality pts.

-С 2.00 quality pts.
+C 2.00 quality pts

-C- 1.67 quality pts.
+C- 1.67 quality pts

 F Failure 0.0 quality pts.

 S Satisfactory (ungraded)

+, ' ' '

-U Unsatisfactory
+U Unsatisfactory N No credit

 N No credit (auditing)

-I Incomplete

-W Withdrawal
+I Incomplete W Withdrawal

 Students must maintain an overall grade point average of 3.0 in graduate studies to advance.
 A student will be subject to review if less than satisfactory grades occur.
-The grade I (incomplete) is used when the professor is not prepared to give a definite mark for the term in view of illness or some other justifiable delay in the completion of certain assignments on the part of the student.
+The grade of Incomplete (I) indicates there is still a possibility of credit, after further work.
+It is used when the instructor is not prepared to give a definite mark for the term in view either of student illness or some justifiable delay in the completion of certain work.
+It is not used when failure to meet course requirements is due to delinquency on the part of the student.